Trekking in Iceland

 Day 4 – Drangshlid to Reykjavik

 After two amazing days at Drangshlid you are transported back to Reykjavik but stopping off to see some amazing sights along the way.
-You will visit the 40m (131ft) high waterfalls at Seljelandsfoss, one of the most spectacular waterfalls on Iceland before heading to Gullfoss waterfalls which really are amazing.
+You will visit the 40 metre (131 feet) high waterfalls at Seljelandsfoss, one of the most spectacular waterfalls in Iceland before heading to the waterfalls at Gullfoss, which really are amazing.
 You then jump back in your transport for the drive to Geyser to see the geothermal waterspouts.
 The day ends with a visit to Thingvellir and then it’s back to Reykjavik.

 Day 5 – Reykjavik to Mount Hengill